“Time, gravity and pregnancies can weigh heavy on your breasts.”

 Many women seek mastopexy because pregnancy and nursing have left them with stretched skin and less volume in their breasts.
 However, if you’re planning to have more children, it may be a good idea to postpone your breast lift.
 While there are no special risks that affect future pregnancies (for example, mastopexy usually doesn’t interfere with breast-feeding), pregnancy is likely to stretch your breasts again and offset the results of the procedure.

 Raise and reshape sagging breasts by removing excess skin and repositioning remaining tissue and nipples.

 Temporary bruising, swelling, discomfort, numbness, dry breast skin.
 Permanent scars.

 Thick, wide scars; skin loss; infection.
 Unevenly positioned nipples.
 Permanent loss of feeling in nipples or breast.

-Back to work: 1 week or more.
+1 week or more.

-Fading of scars: several months to a year.
+Several months to a year.